betheden/hebrew-grammar/content/gender_feminine.rst

 :ref:`number_plural`
 nouns and adjectives usually end in וֹת, as in תּוֹרוֹת (laws).

-NOTE: Some feminine nouns do NOT take feminine endings, even some common nouns such as אֵם (mother) and אֶרֶץ (earth).
+.. note:: Some feminine nouns do NOT take feminine endings, even some common
+          nouns such as אֵם (mother) and אֶרֶץ (earth).
 They appear to be masculine nouns, but they are actually feminine nouns.
 A dictionary or lexicon will indicate the proper gender for each word.

 Paradigm
 ~~~~~~~~